raizen74/LPIC102/README.md

 `ssh-copy-id -i <key path> user@remotehost` adds the key pair to ~/.ssh/authorized_keys file in the remote host, passphrase is not required

+`ssh-agent` preloads and manages keys

 `ssh-agent /bin/bash` execute the agent

 `ssh-add <key path>` adds key to the agent, passphrase key required.
 While the agent is running you can ssh into remote machine

 `ssh -X user@remotehost` establish a remote tunnel for graphic application output.
-The remote system must have 'X11Forwarding yes' in its OpenSSH configuration file, which is typically the /etc/ssh/sshd_config file
+The remote system must have **X11Forwarding yes** in its OpenSSH configuration file, which is typically the `/etc/ssh/sshd_config` file

+`ssh -p 2222 example.com`, `ssh -o Port=2222 example.com` connect to a specific ssh port (e.g. 2222)

+`ssh -L 4672:www.example.com:80` localhost forward local port 4672

 ## WINDOWS
-`/etc/X11/xorg.conf.d`
+SPICE:
+- Lets you connect local USB into a remote app
+- SPICE facilitates access to graphical applications on a remote server by providing high-quality, low-latency video and audio streaming capabilities for a smooth user experience
+- `SPICE` proto Access video card output of a VM

 After changing any of the configuration files you have to restart the service:
 - `service <displaymanagername> restart` SysVinit